1937 Pittsburgh Pirates (NFL) season

 Program cover for the Pirates' Oct.
 24 home game against the Chicago Cardinals showing Forbes Field configured for football.

 The 1937 Pittsburgh Pirates season was the team's fifth season as a professional sports club in the National Football League (NFL).
-The team hired John McNally as head coach after John Bach stepped down during the offseason.
-McNally was a former player, who played halfback for the Pirates during the 1934 season.
-His team finished with another 4–7 record however, McNally was welcomed back the next season.
+The team hired Johnny Blood as head coach after John Bach stepped down during the offseason.
+Blood was a former player, who played halfback for the Pirates during the 1934 season.
+His team finished with another 4–7 record however, Blood was welcomed back the next season.